austingray/reaxpress/README.md

 }
 ```

-If you notice in the code above, Article does not pass any props to the Header component, but using our decorator, the props are made available to it.
+In the code above, Article does not pass any props to the Header component, but using our decorator, this.props.reaxpressData is made available to it.

 ### Under the hood